Appearance

 Squashing

-When you work on some new feature you make several intermittent commits in the history.
+When you work on some new feature you make several intermediate commits in the history.
 It is more convenient to have all of the commits combined into one.

 There is no git squash command in Git.
-Squashing pull request means to combine all the commits in that request into one to make it easier to read and clean the history of the main branch.
-To achieve that you should to use interactive mode of the git rebase command described above.
+Squashing a pull request means combining all the commits in that request into one to make it easier to read and clean the history of the main branch.
+To achieve that you should use interactive mode of the git rebase command described above.

-The squashing process is dangerous if your branch has already been published in the remote repository.
+The squashing process is dangerous if your branch has already been published to the remote repository.
 Thus, it is best to squash on the local branch before pushing.
-If you have already pushed it, then, for creating pull request you should force the changes on the remote branch after squashing operation as the histories of local and remote branches are different.
+If you have already pushed it, then, when creating a pull request you should force the changes on the remote branch after the squashing operation as the histories of local and remote branches are different.